SparkPost/support-docs/support/reporting/analytics-report.md

 #### Preset Reports

 Your account comes with several preset saved reports which are available from the report dropdown.
-All preset reports are also available through a menu by clicking the “View All Reports” button in the upper right hand corner.
+All preset reports are also available through a menu by clicking the “View All Reports” button in the upper right-hand corner.

 ![Finding Preset Reports](media/analytics-report/preset.gif)

 #### Your Reports

 Reports that you’ve saved will also appear in the same dropdown along with preset saved reports.
-All saved reports are also available through a menu by clicking the “View All Reports” button in the upper right hand corner.
+All saved reports are also available through a menu by clicking the “View All Reports” button in the upper right-hand corner.
 Saved reports are automatically shared with other users on your SparkPost account.

 ![Finding Saved Reports](media/analytics-report/reportselection.gif)